Authorization

 role-viewer: viewer_group

-Example roles configuration:
+Example of role configuration:

 kouncil: